maarten-pennings/ENS210/README.md

 ## Build an example
 To build an example sketch
- - (Re)start Arduino
+ - (Re)start Arduino.
- - Open File>Example>Examples from Custom Libraries>ENS210>ENS210simple
+ - Open File > Example > Examples from Custom Libraries > ENS210 > ENS210simple.
- - Make sure Tools>Board lists the correct board
+ - Make sure Tools > Board lists the correct board.
- - Select Sketch>Verify/Compile
+ - Select Sketch > Verify/Compile.

 ## Wiring
 This library has been tested with two boards.